hjicks/ga-sd/doc/00-intro.md

 # Story time

-Once upon a time, there was a software company they had monopolized the market, had the most talented programmers and had the endless amount of money.
+Once upon a time, there was a software company that had monopolized the market, had the most talented programmers and an endless amount of money and resources

-They just had made a successful release, perhaps the most successful software to the date.
+they had just the most successful release, perhaps the most successful software to date

 # Story time
+they were pretty confident,
-They were so confident, and have set the following goals for their next release:
+and had set the following goals for their next release

-- using object oriented and memory safe languages
+- using OO or and memory safe languages
 - modern built-in database based file systems
 - enhanced security and graphics
-- and a lot more features
+- and many more features

 <->

 ![people standing](intro/people.gif)

 # Story time
-Not all gone well however
+Not all went well however

-They **missed** their first deadline from **2002**, then once again in 2004 and **2006**
+They **missed** their first deadline for release in **2002**, then twice again again in 2004 and 2005, finally releasing in **2006**

 ===

 **4 years wasted**

-It cost them **120 billion dollars** ([source](https://news.softpedia.com/news/Windows-Vista-the-120-Billion-Operating-System-54843.shtml))
+Constant delays cost them **120 billion dollars** ([source](https://news.softpedia.com/news/Windows-Vista-the-120-Billion-Operating-System-54843.shtml))

 @(background-color='black' color='white')
 # Story time